Mickey Rourke: Dogs

 Beau Jack sired two of Rourke's later pets, Loki and her littermate Chocolate.
 Beau Jack died in 2002, although Rourke reportedly gave him 45 minutes of mouth-to-mouth resuscitation.
 Chocolate was the subject of a children's book, Chocolate at the Four Seasons, about his temporary stay with producer Bonnie Timmermann.
 Chocolate returned to Rourke and died in 2006.
-In addition to those dogs and several other past pets, Rourke currently owns a chihuahua named Jaws who appeared with him in his 2009 PETA ad, as well as in the film Once Upon a Time in Mexico.
+In addition to those dogs and several other past pets, Rourke owned a chihuahua named Jaws who appeared with him in his 2009 PETA ad, as well as in the film Once Upon a Time in Mexico.
+Jaws originally was named "Little Mickey" and was slated to be euthanized before adoption.
+Rourke also believed Jaws was previously abused.
 He has had as many as seven dogs at one time, back in 2005.
-Jaws originally was named "Little Mickey" and was originally slated to be euthanized.
-Rourke also believed Jaws was previously abused.
 At the time of his Golden Globes tribute to his pets, Rourke owned five chihuahuas: Loki, Jaws, Ruby Baby, La Negra and Bella Loca.
 About a month later, on February 16, 2009, Loki died in Rourke's arms at the age of 18.